 At Level 7, the Spellcasting ability of your Beast Master build is improved.

 You’ll now have three Second Level Spell Slots, and can choose one more spell to learn.
-If you find yourself using stealth often with your Ranger, then the Pass Without Trace spell will help you out with this.
+If you find yourself using stealth often with your Beast Master, then the Pass Without Trace spell will help you out with this.
 Otherwise, grab the Silence spell, which can be used to shut down enemy spellcasters.

 Level 8